11 Tips for Motivating Your Team

 All employees need your attention.
 That’s how they know you care.
 Care that they showed up for work.
 Care that they are putting in an effort.
 Care that they are part of your team.
 That is powerful motivation.

 Keeping all of your employees motivated is not a once-a-year pep talk tied to a financial incentive.
-It’s how you treat your employees and it’s what good leaders do every day.
-Now without further ado, here are 11 tips for keeping your employees—even the self-motivated ones—motivated.
+It’s about how you treat your employees.
+And, as the video The Practical Coach 2 shows, it’s what good leaders do every day.

 1. Offer yourself as a person.